landcaster/swc-tutorial/_episodes/02-editing_files.md

 > We need to add a new episode for new lesson content.
 Create a new file in the _episodes folder called
 > "02-figures.md".
 > > Copy when you can
 > > I find it easier to copy conent or duplicate files when possible.
-Why reinvent the whell if someone has
+Why reinvent the wheel if someone has
 > > alread done it for me.
 Instead of a new file, copy/duplicate 01-introduction.md and rename it.
 Then
 > > change the text and remove tags that are needed.
 > {: .callout}